bSchnepp/Feral/README.md

 ## Overall goals:
  - Lightweight kernel, insist that processes do most of the work. (service provider does most of the kernel-mode work: programs shouldn't talk to kernel directly that much.)

+ - Eliminate legacy "bloat" from traditional architecture and design: Our goal is to be **lightweight** and **mostly compatible**.
+If it gets in the way of lightweight, we won't implement it.

  - Enforce a lot of verbosity out of user-mode programs (if what they could want could be ambiguous, there should be a function for every possible meaning.)
    (We have no idea what shell replacements might want to do with native Waypoint programs: just feed them as much information as possible.)